Porush264/porush264.github.io/_posts/2022-06-22-the-cordane-battle.md

 "﻿Is the market always this crowded?",asked Horen out of curiosity \
 "﻿Not this much ,but yes, I would love to see Darkun's markets one day" said Orelia as she inspected a cloth from one of the shops.\
 "﻿Well , they're northing compared to this I can assure you "\
-S﻿he left the cloth and now looked at Horen completely , he could suspect she knew something and thought of just
+S﻿he put the cloth back in the stall and now looked at Horen completely , he could suspect she knew something and thought of just asking her directly .\
+"I﻿ know you are not here for your brother